 There are two types of codecs you need to be aware of.
 Lossless codecs and lossy codecs.

-Lossy codecs are used when video quality is not of paramount importance but file size is.
-For example if you need to attach a video file to an email or stream video you would want the smallest size possible to save on upload time and download time.
+Lossy codecs are used when video quality is not paramount, but the file size is.
+For example, if you need to attach a video file to an email or stream video, you would want the smallest size possible to save on upload time and download time.

-An example of video where you want to use a lossy codec is a talking head video.
-For example a lecture, where what’s being said is more important than the image quality.
+An example of a video where you want to use a lossy codec is a talking head video.
+For example, a lecture, where what’s being said is more important than the image quality.

-With a lossless compression you could decompress it to the original file before it was compressed.
+With lossless compression, you could decompress it to the original file before it was compressed.

-With a lossy compression, with much information removed, you can use it to recover the original uncompressed file.
-So, you should make it a point to retain the original video file if you forsee using it for a different purpose.
+With lossy compression, with much information removed, you can use it to recover the original uncompressed file.
+So, you should make it a point to retain the original video file if you foresee using it for a different purpose.

 Here are some codecs popularly used :